 Vaccinations are not just for children.
 Older adults and seniors also need immunisation.
 Protection from some childhood vaccines can wear off over time and as we get older, our immune systems tend to weaken over time, putting us at higher risk for certain diseases.

 In New Zealand the flu vaccine is free for people 65 years and over.
 It’s important to get the flu vaccine every year because protection from the previous vaccination becomes less effective over time and each year the flu vaccine is developed to match the different strains of flu virus you are likely to encounter.
 The new vaccine is usually available in April.
 To protect against the serious complications of influenza, you are advised to have the vaccine before the winter season when most people catch the flu.

 Pneumococcal disease is caused by a bug (bacteria) called S. pneumoniae.
 This causes serious illnesses such as pneumonia (lung infection), meningitis and septicaemia (infection of the blood).
-Pneumonia can cause hospitalisation and even death, especially in adults 65 years or older.
+Pneumonia can cause hospitalisation and even death, especially in people 65 years or older.

 Getting the pneumococcal vaccine is one of the ways to protect against pneumococcal disease.
 The vaccine may not always prevent pneumonia but it can lessen the illness and the need to go to hospital.
 Pneumococcal vaccine is not free for all older adults in New Zealand – you may need to pay for it.
 People aged over 65 years only need one dose.

 Shingles is a painful, itchy skin rash usually on the chest, but can also be on the trunk, back, legs or face.
 It is most common in people over 70 years of age, but can happen in younger people.
 It is caused by the same virus (varicella zoster) that causes chickenpox.

 Tetanus is a serious disease caused by bacteria that is usually found in soil and manure.
 It affects your nervous system and causes severe muscle spasms, mainly of your jaw and neck muscles.
 Tetanus can affect breathing and can be life threatening.